laracasts/blog/start-testing-your-code-in-less-than-5-minutes-with-laravel.md

 Once the project is created, you can run your tests to make sure everything is working as expected.

-Check out the ExampleTest.php file in tests/Feature.
+Check out the _ExampleTest.php_ file in _tests/Feature_.
 It clearly states that it will test for the homepage to return a 200 HTTP status code.

 Run your tests using the following command: